Create an Ubuntu Core image¶

 The sample “product_serial” is generated by date -Is

-in this gadget (see
+in this gadget’s

-the snap/hooks/prepare-device
+snap/hooks/prepare-device

-hook).
+hook.
 In production the serial number should

 be derived from a value inserted during the factory process or from a unique

-Ensure that the Brand account is a Publisher in your Base store and login to the Brand account.
+Ensure that the Brand account is a Publisher in your Base store and log in to the Brand account.

 Register the gadget snap name in your Base store and push the initial revision: